tesa1/ChIP_Zwart_public/README.md

 ## 1. Introduction <a name="intro"></a>
 This repository provides a snakemake-based pipeline for the analyses of ChIP-seq data.
 The methods, programs and versions used are used by the Wilbert Zwart Lab for ChIP-seq analysis.
 The repository allows the mapping of fastq files (both paired- and single-end) as well as other downstream analyses starting from the bam files (i.e., mapping, filtering, QC info, sample correlation, peak calling).
-Written by Sebastian Gregoricchio and Tesa Severson, Zwart lab 2026.
+Written by Sebastian Gregoricchio and Tesa Severson, Zwart lab March 2026.

 You will need to have conda installed and initiated on your system.